strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/strapi-cloud.md

 * Strapi version `4.4.x` or higher
 * Database: PostgreSQL, MySQL, or MariaDB
 * Project(s) source code hosted on [GitHub](https://github.com)

-::: tip
-The connected repository can contain multiple Strapi applications.
+    * The connected repository can contain multiple Strapi applications.
 Each Strapi app must be in a separate directory.

+::: warning
+Importing data from an existing Strapi application and data backups for a Strapi Cloud application are not supported at this time.
+These features are in active development and will be available in the future.
 :::

 ## Getting started